Doncaster: City status

-The town applied several times, unsuccessfully, for city status.
-Its borough population greater than 300,000 is larger than many cities' such as Hull, Southampton and Newcastle.
-Its town centre alone, with over 109,000 population, is larger than 25 cities across the UK.
+The local authority applied several times, unsuccessfully, for city status.
+Its borough population of greater than 300,000 is larger than that of many cities' such as Hull, Southampton and Newcastle.
 On 28 October 2021, Doncaster Metropolitan Borough Council announced its bid for Doncaster City for the Queen's Platinum Jubilee.
 This has been supported by the Doncaster Labour Group and the Doncaster Conservative Association.
 All three MPs for Doncaster expressed support for city status, with Don Valley's Nick Fletcher speaking for it in Parliament.

-Alongside seven other towns, Doncaster was announced to have succeeded in its bid to gain city status on 20 May 2022 as part of the Platinum Jubilee of Elizabeth II.
-It formally received the letters patent and became a city when a ceremony took place on 9 November 2022 as part of a royal visit.
+Alongside seven other areas, Doncaster was announced to have succeeded in its bid to gain city status on 20 May 2022 as part of the Platinum Jubilee of Elizabeth II.
+The city status applies to the whole metropolitan borough rather than just the built up area of Doncaster.
+Doncaster formally received the letters patent and became a city when a ceremony took place on 9 November 2022 as part of a royal visit.

+Administrative history

+Doncaster was an ancient parish, which was subdivided into six townships: Balby with Hexthorpe, Langthwaite with Tilts, Long Sandall, Loversall, Wheatley and a Doncaster township covering the central part of the parish, including the town.
+Such townships were also made civil parishes in 1866.
+Doncaster was also an ancient borough, with its earliest known charter dating from 1194.
+The borough just covered the Doncaster township, although it exerted some authority over a surrounding rural area known as the soke.

+The borough was reformed to become a municipal borough in 1836 under the Municipal Corporations Act 1835, which standardised how most boroughs operated across the country.
+The borough boundaries were enlarged several times, notably in 1914 when it absorbed Balby with Hexthorpe and Wheatley.
+By 1927 the borough was considered large enough to run its own county-level services, and so it was made a county borough, independent from West Riding County Council.

+The county borough was abolished in 1974 and replaced by the larger Metropolitan Borough of Doncaster, which also took in the abolished urban districts of Adwick le Street, Bentley with Arksey, Conisbrough, Mexborough, Tickhill, the rural districts of Doncaster and Thorne, and (from Nottinghamshire) the parish of Finningley and part of the parish of Harworth (the latter being added to the parish of Bawtry).
+The borough was raised to city status in 2022.

 Geography

 Urban

 Doncaster is the second largest settlement in South Yorkshire and the largest metropolitan district in England by area.
 It expanded dramatically in population with the development of coal mining.
 Closure of coal mines in the 1970s and early 1980s caused economic difficulties; the town then developed its service industry, drawing on the good communication links with the rest of the UK.

-The Doncaster skyline is dominated by the minster in the middle of the town.
-The Frenchgate Shopping Centre holds an important position in the skyline, along with the Doncaster College Hub building.
+The Doncaster skyline is overlooked by the minster in the middle of the city.
+The Frenchgate Shopping Centre is in a similar position in the skyline, along with the Doncaster College Hub building.